eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The interfaces and protocols used in this flow are the same as for the proximity supervised flow, and are described in [Section 4.4.2](#442-proximity-presentation-flows).
-- **Remote Same-Device Flow**:In this flow, the User utilizes a web browser or another application on their User Device to access a Relying Party's a service.
+- **Remote Same-Device Flow**:In this flow, the User utilises a web browser or another application on their User Device to access a Relying Party's a service.
 If consuming the service requires the Relying Party to obtain specific attributes from the User's Wallet Unit, the Relying Party sends a presentation request to the Wallet Unit.
-As explained in [Section 4.4.3.2](#4432-same-device-remote-presentation-flows-and-inter-app-presentation-flows), this request is managed by the web browser on the User's device, utilizing the [W3C Digital Credentials API] and, behind the scenes, an inter-app API provided by the device's operating system.
+As explained in [Section 4.4.3.2](#4432-same-device-remote-presentation-flows-and-inter-app-presentation-flows), this request is managed by the web browser on the User's device, utilising the [W3C Digital Credentials API] and, behind the scenes, an inter-app API provided by the device's operating system.
 - **Remote Cross-Device Flow**: In this flow, the User uses a web browser on a